-When outsourcing order fulfillment to a 3PL, you may think the more warehouses you use, the more complexities you encounter.
+When outsourcing order fulfilment to a 3PL, you may think the more warehouses you use, the more complexities you encounter.
 The reality is using a single 3PL with multiple locations offers many advantages.

-When it comes to fulfillment center location, one of the most important considerations is if it’s near your customers.
-Since your customers likely don’t all reside in a single geographic region, using one fulfillment center can make it nearly impossible to efficiently reach the majority of people who buy from you.
+When it comes to fulfilment centre location, one of the most important considerations is if it’s near your customers.
+Since your customers likely don’t all reside in a single geographic region, using one fulfilment centre can make it nearly impossible to efficiently reach the majority of people who buy from you.

 What is distributed inventory?

-Distributed inventory is the splitting of physical goods across different fulfillment centers that are strategically chosen to keep inventory closer to the end customer.
+Distributed inventory is the splitting of physical goods across different fulfilment centres that are strategically chosen to keep inventory closer to the end customer (e.g., one in Sydney and one in Melbourne).
 This way, it is nearby when it’s ready to be shipped to achieve a lower transit time and cheaper shipping costs.

-Instead of using a single fulfillment center and centralizing inventory, distributed inventory lets a merchant leverage the locations that are most optimal for the business, enabling each order to be routed to and shipped from the closest fulfillment center.
+Instead of using a single fulfilment centre and centralising inventory, distributed inventory lets a merchant leverage the locations that are most optimal for the business, enabling each order to be routed to and shipped from the closest fulfilment centre.

-3 reasons to distribute your inventory across multiple fulfillment centers
+3 reasons to distribute your inventory across multiple fulfilment centres

-Learn the top benefits of splitting your product quantities into fulfillment warehouses in different regions (and how to know which locations are the best for your brand).
+Learn the top benefits of splitting your product quantities into fulfilment warehouses in different regions and even countries (and how to know which locations are the best for your brand).

 1. Spread risk in case of emergencies

-Splitting inventory across warehouses helps you be prepared and have options in the event that your orders can’t leave a particular fulfillment center.
+Splitting inventory across warehouses helps you be prepared and have options in the event that your orders can’t leave a particular fulfilment centre.
 A common example of a delivery exception is bad weather that delays an order.

-There are many catastrophes and natural disasters that prevent shipping carriers from making it to the fulfillment center or cause delays while in transit.
+There are many catastrophes and natural disasters that prevent shipping couriers from making it to the fulfilment centre or cause delays while in transit.
 At some point, a flood, bushfire, or other force in nature will likely impact some of your orders.

 Though much less likely, there are possibilities of other disasters that affect what’s inside a warehouse, such as an electrical fire.
 When you split your inventory across geographic areas, you will have backup inventory in other locations.
 Whether to prevent delays or lost stock, it can be better to be safe than sorry.

-“ShipBob has been a great ally as they have fulfillment centers all over , facilitating a 2-3 day delivery time.
+“ShipBob has been a great ally as they have fulfilment centres all over, facilitating a 2-3 day delivery time.
 This is helpful especially when weather challenges happen; being able to have different locations to ship from allows for a more seamless supply chain.”